 2. Light (Photolysis)

 UV radiation provides enough energy to break chemical bonds directly.
-This process, known as photolysis, can turn a high-purity clear solution into an inactive, degraded mixture within hours of direct sunlight exposure.
+This process, known as photolysis, can turn a high-purity clear solution into an inactive, degraded mixture within hours of direct sunlight exposure5.

 3. Moisture (Hydrolysis)